kelwyres/Bactabolize/README.md

 <img src="https://user-images.githubusercontent.com/19924405/193505313-edd9453a-e4eb-4730-81b1-a2bd9e652721.png" width="50%">

 A high-throughput genome-scale Bactabolize model construction pipeline.
-Bactabolize allows you to provide an input genome (annotated or unannotated) and construct a strain-specific Bactabolize model using a reference model.
-Growth experience such as Flux Balance Analysis (FBA) and single gene knockout analysis can then be performed on the models under a variety of growth conditions and mediums.
+Bactabolize allows you to provide input genomes (annotated or unannotated) and rapidly construct strain-specific metabolic models using a reference model.
+Growth experiments such as Flux Balance Analysis (FBA) and Single Gene Knockout (SGK) analysis can then be performed on the models under a variety of growth conditions and mediums.

 ## Table of contents